 No good club has existed without losing members who start their own club thinking that they can do it better than your club.
 Now if the club was bad to begin with, you can only go up.
 We lost more than half of our club to one such hostile take over.
 We personally thank them for doing so because it brought our club even closer together and we thrived even more after they left.
 It's never been about the numbers, but during that time frame we had our highest number of members ever.
 Not all clubs can survive a takeover as such, but if you're a good club that's well grounded with good By-Laws, you can make it every time.
 Truth be told, the most important aspect of having a club is the By-Laws because as they go your club goes.
 If your club has badly written By-Laws, then anybody could take over your club.
 There'd be no need to start a new one.

-Since 2001, we have lost 2 members: Apple Bottom and Nico.
+Since 2001, we have lost 2 members riding on motorcyles: Apple Bottom and Nico.
 These members were very special to us and the MC Community.
 When you look in the dictionary for what an I-20 Rider is, you should see their faces.
 Apple was infectious with I-20 love and everybody loved her and Nico well he was more than just a PRO for I-20.
 Nico was loved by the masses and hated by a few who envied a PRO who had so much power to change things.
+We also had natrual deaths of members Black Moses and Tweet.
 We miss and love them so much.
 Chapters!!!!
 We have had two additional chapters -- one in Atlanta and the other in California.
-Both started by our current President, Dirty.
-So Dirty has set history with a Three-Peat as President for I-20 Riders.
+Both started by President, Dirty.
+Dirty has set history with a Three-Peat as President for I-20 Riders.
 The California Chapter is going strong and the Atlanta chapter has since dissolved.
 We are not quick to hand out chapters.
 There are three original founders that are still with the club: Tone, Big O, and Big.
 As for the others that we merged with, none of them are currently with I-20.
-Currently, our longest standing member is also our Vice President Tweet.
+Currently our President is Big Mike who was a rodey for I-20 before buying a motorcyle and joing the club.
 The club in 2014 is still a majority of Law Enforcement and Fire Fighters combined with outstanding Professionals that work in our communities.
 Check back as this gets updated as we can recall.
 If you have any questions or comments, please ask in the comments below.